Making a Successful Mobile Game

 This isn't the same as being casual or dumbed down.
 You can still make a sophisticated game.
 Just don't make the learning process and control scheme so complicated.

 Before You Launch Your Game...

-It’s also a good idea to join game development communities (for example, Stencyl’s very own forums and TouchArcade) and post your game idea in an appropriate forum topic area when you’re ready to do so.
+Join communities such as TouchArcade and post your game idea in an appropriate forum topic area when you’re ready to do so.
 Regulars will provide critiques of your game and help you improve your marketing techniques.

 Write a Convincing App Store entry